By Kyle Kissock, Communications Manager

 2.9 billion birds.

 Let that number sink in.
-That’s how many less birds inhabit North American skies, forests, and cityscapes today, when compared to the year 1970.
+That’s how many less birds inhabit North American skies, forests, and cityscapes today, than did in 1970.

 You probably saw the (now viral) scientific study that was released last month.
 It exposed an avian population in free-fall in the United States and Canada over the last five decades.
 Experts are referring to the near 40% decline detailed in its conclusions as a “full-blown crisis.”